29 January 2018

 BUNDLE BRANCH BLOCK

-One calls these conditions bundle branch blocks - right if it affects the right branch and left if it affects the left branch.
+These conditions are called bundle branch blocks: the right bundle branch block affects the right branch and the left one affects the left branch.

-The branch blocks can be permanent.
-They are thus constantly present.
+Bundle branch blocks can be either intermittent or permanent.

 Right bundle branch block